Home

 Ride and clean!

-Push-aside type: Pushes debris to the side of the bike lane.
+Push-aside sweeper: Pushes debris to the side of the bike lane or roadside.
+No need to ever empty bins.

 Features